 Lightweight polypropylene shell.
-Foam padded backing.
-Hard shell with foam backing adds extra protection.
+Hard shell with foam backing for protection.
 Well-made.
-Choice of colors and sizes.
-Hook-and-loop closure fastens around the front and will not irritate skin.
+Hook-and-loop closure fastens around the front and won't irritate skin.
 Easy to put on.
 Not bulky.

-Hook-and-loop tab for fastening may irritation some children's legs.
+Hook-and-loop tab for fastening may irritate some children's legs.

 All-in-one sock and shin guard.
 Comfortable and close-fitting.
-Guards are ultra-light and plastic molded.
-Sock is flexible and allows great range of motion.
-Removable EVA foam inserts for extra impact protection.
+Ultra-light.
+Sock is flexible for range of motion.
+Removable EVA foam inserts for impact protection.
 Machine washable.
-Kids can put these on themselves in one motion.
+Easy to put on and off.

 Holes wear in the bottom easily.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.